pieterjandesmedt/vite-et-reves/content/captains-log/2019-11-03-hunkering-down.md

 image: "vlcsnap-2019-11-03-19h05m15s515.jpg"
 author: "Pieter Jan"
 gpx: ""
-summary: "We're hunkering down for the storm.
+summary: "The Vite & Rêves crew are hunkering down for the storm.
 Maurice, the captain of Ikigai, proves to be a veritable goldmine of Pacific Ocean knowledge."
 ---

 `At: Porto Di Sant' Antioco, Sardinia, Italy`